SyncWiz/SpaceShooter-Unity/README.md

 Highest health of the game.
 Moves up-down with horizontal speed.
 4 different attacks:
 -Invulnerability: Gets invencible during a low time frame.
--Missile: Launch a missile that explodes after a framerate, this explosion spawn bullets in a circle pattern.
+-Missile: Launch a missile that explodes after a time frame, this explosion spawn bullets in a circle pattern.
 This bullets can travel in straight line or sinusoidal.
 -Basic Shooting: Shoots a bullet that follows a sinusoidal movement.
 -Circle shooting: Shoots in circle pattern.

-These attacks are executed randomly within a constant frame time, when the boss health is below 1/3 it starts a rage mode reducing the time between these random attacks.
+These attacks are executed randomly within a constant time frame, when the boss health is below 1/3 it starts a rage mode reducing the time between these random attacks.

 # Challenges during development